subroy13/statwizard/content/posts/storage-analysis/index.md

 {{<figure src="./fig2.png">}}

 Clearly, it makes sense to explore only the `Documents` folder first because that has the highest potential for saving large amount of storage space.
-In this case, the size difference is 7GB, 0GB, and 1GB.
-Clearly, 7GB is significantly more than the median 1GB.
+In this case, the size difference is 7GB, 0GB, and, 1GB.
+Clearly, 7GB is significantly more than the median of 1GB.

 ### Final Code

 Finally, since we are using dataframe object, we start to make use of its features like `map` method to create some depth parameters and the file counts inside a folder.
-Just to demonstrate how powerful this recursion technique can be to collect storage related information in your computer.
+Just to demonstrate how powerful this recursion technique can be to collect storage-related information in your computer.

 Here is the complete final code.